dflydev/dflydev-composer-autoload/README.md

    Get the Class Loader Reader for the first Class Loader registered.
  * *ClassLoaderReaderInterface* **getFirstReader()**:
    Get the Class Loader Reader for the last Class Loader registered.

+#### Static Methods

+ * **init()**:
+   Initialize static instance.

+   Can be used to ensure that everything is setup before it is actually used at a later time.
+For example, if something may be going to modify the list of registered autoloaders, this will ensure that the Composer ones can be found and recorded right away.
+ * **reset()**:
+   Reset the static instance.

+   This effectively clears the located Class Loader instances.
+The next time something tries to access the class loaders the list of registered autoloaders will be scanned again.
+ * **set(array $classLoaders)**:
+   Set the list of Class Loaders.

+   This is here primarily for testing purposes.

 ### ClassLoaderReaderInterface